Shujian-He/BiliMagicMarketScraper/README.md

-# Bili Magic Market Scraper
+# Bilibili Magic Market Scraper

 ## Overview

-**Bili Magic Market Scraper** is a Python-based web scraping tool designed to extract product listings from the Bilibili magic market.
-It focuses on finding your favorite items based on specified criteria such as item name, price range, and discount rate.
-The scraped data is then sorted, stored in CSV files, and inserted into an SQLite database for easy querying and analysis.
+**Bilibili Magic Market Scraper** is a Python-based web scraping tool designed to extract product listings from the Bilibili magic market.
+It focuses on finding your favorite items based on specified criteria such as item name, price range, discount rate and category.

 ## Features

-- **Customizable Item Search**: Filter by item names, price ranges, and discount rates.
+- **Customizable Item Search**: Filter by item names, price ranges, discount rates and categories.
 - **Automated Data Storage**: Saves the scraped data into CSV files and an SQLite database.
-- **Data Sorting**: A shell script is included to sort the collected data for better readability.
-- **Resilient Design**: Handles timeouts and user interruptions gracefully.

 ## Project Structure